amcquistan/Angular1xGitHubSummarizer/README.md

 ## Data Source

-  This application sources its data from public GitHub user accounts and repositories via the REST api endpoint at https://api.github.com
+  This application sources its data from public GitHub user accounts and repositories via the RESTful api endpoint at https://api.github.com

 ## Usage
    The project is currently set up to run on a node js server.
 The following commands will initialize the project and start the server.